 They migrate from nests to the sea and from shore to the ocean.
 Females also migrate to lay eggs on the same beach where they hatched.

 They also move between feeding areas when juveniles, and between feeding and breeding sites for the rest of their adult lives.

 Sea turtles drink a lot of salt water, either intentionally or by accident.
 For example, every time they eat, they swallow seawater.

 To avoid dehydration they must get rid of excess salt.
 They have two ways to achieve it:

-The first is a muscular oesophagus that squeezes out the salty water when they swallow their prey.
+The first is a muscular esophagus that squeezes out the salty water when they swallow their prey.
 It is common to see turtles “blowing” the water down their nostrils as they swallow.